PaddlePaddle/docs/doc/fluid/beginners_guide/install/Windowsen.md

 ## ***How to uninstall***

-Use the following command to uninstall PaddlePaddle (users who use Paker to install PaddlePaddle, please use the following command in the container containing PaddlePaddle):
+Use the following command to uninstall PaddlePaddle (users who use Docker to install PaddlePaddle, please use the following command in the container containing PaddlePaddle):

 * ***CPU version of PaddlePaddle***: `pip uninstallpaddlepaddle `or `pip3 uninstall paddlepaddle`